 • Be cautious if you receive an unexpected email that claims to be from PG&E. Do not click on any links or provide any personal information, and call 1-800-743-5000 instead.

-• Always ask for identification before allowing anyone claiming to be a PG&E representative inside your home.
+• When you apply for social security card, Always ask for identification before allowing anyone claiming to be a PG&E representative inside your home.
 PG&E employees always carry their identification and are always willing to show it to you.

 • Remember that if you have an appointment with PG&E, you will receive an automated call within 48 hours prior to a scheduled visit, or a personal call from a PG&E gas service representative prior to a scheduled visit.

 IRS or U.S. Treasury impersonation scams can be reported to the U.S. Treasury Inspector General for Tax Administration at www.treasury.gov/tigta or 1-800-366-4484.

 Pacific Gas and Electric Company, a subsidiary of PG&E Corporation (NYSE:PCG), is one of the largest combined natural gas and electric energy companies in the United States.
 Based in San Francisco, with more than 20,000 employees, the company delivers some of the nation’s cleanest energy to nearly 16 million people in Northern and Central California.
 For more information, visit www.pge.com/ and www.pge.com/en/about/newsroom/index.page.